Performance Science 10 min read

 02The Deep Work Window

 Every chronotype has a 2-4 hour window where cognitive performance peaks — this is your "Deep Work Window."
 For Lions, it's 6-10 AM.
 For Bears, 10 AM - 12 PM.
 For Wolves, 5-9 PM.
-For Dolphins, 10 AM - 12 PM (but with more variability).
-Scheduling your most cognitively demanding tasks during this window can increase output quality by 20-40%, according to circadian performance research.
+For Dolphins, 10 AM - 12 PM.
+Scheduling your tasks during this window can increase output quality by 20-40%.

 Pro Tip

 Guard your Deep Work Window ruthlessly.
-No meetings, no emails, no Slack.
+No meetings, no emails.
 This is the single highest-leverage scheduling decision you can make.

 03The Creative Window

-Interestingly, your creative window is often *not* during your peak alertness — it's during your "off-peak."
+Interestingly, your creative window is often during your "off-peak."
 This is because creativity benefits from reduced executive function, allowing the brain to make looser associations.
-Lions often have their best creative ideas in the evening.
-Wolves may have creative breakthroughs in the early morning.
-The science suggests scheduling brainstorming and ideation during your non-peak hours.
+Lions often have their best ideas in the evening; Wolves in the early morning.

 04Exercise & Chronotype

 Physical performance is also chronotype-dependent.
 Lions and Bears peak physically in the late morning.
-Wolves reach peak physical performance in the late afternoon/evening.
+Wolves reach peak performance in the late afternoon/evening.
 Dolphins benefit most from morning exercise as a nervous system regulator.
-Aligning your workout schedule with your chronotype can improve performance by 10-20% and reduce injury risk.

 Key Takeaways